UnicomIG

 Background

 The work of creating ISO IDMP compatible example data for UNICOM pilots to use was one of the tasks of Work Package 4 (national competent authorities).
 For this purpose, a first solution was created - the UNICOM FHIR Server (UFIS).
 When creating first instances of products, it became clear that it is nearly impossible to work with such complicated data structures without having a tool for visualizing the full data of one product.
-For that purpose, UFIS made use of IDMP viewer by NProgram (Rik Smithies).
-This became one of the most used features of UFIS: data submitters could use the viewer to validate the integrity of submitted data, and other users wanted to see and compare the modelling of medicinal product data.
+For that purpose, UFIS made use of IDMP viewer by NProgram (Rik Smithies), now known as Vhewer.
+This viewer was one of the most used features of UFIS: data submitters could use the viewer to validate the integrity of submitted data, and other users wanted to see and compare the modelling of medicinal product data.

 When the official UNICOM IG was finally started, the same challenges were visible, and there was a strong expectation of having the same or similar visualisation inside the implementation guide.
-However, the IDMP viewer was not reusable outside its context, and was not openly editable for satisfying the UNICOM needs.
 After some successful changes to the FHIR publishing infrastructure, UNICOM developed a pioneer solution that is open source and well integrated in the tooling - the Bundle Visualizer you see in this IG.

 Bundle visualizer